spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 > **See more**
-> You can see more information about the Vue.js in
+> You can find out more information about the Vue.js in
 > the [Official documentation](https://vuejs.org/guide/quick-start.html#try-vue-online).

-We need also to install the `centrifugo` package:
+We need also to install the `centrifugo` package from npm:

 ```terminal
 cd frontend